aforren1/online-color-habit/README.md

 - Add debug version to check timing via photosensor
 - Should probably recommend folks use Chrome or Chromium-based browsers, which have better timing qualities (e.g. new Edge)
 - Ask folks to _please_ use the same browser for entire task (we can't do cross-browser localStorage)
-- Set the following for Firefox's sake (might allow for higher-res timers in FF79+?
+- (done, and seems to work!)
+Set the following for Firefox's sake (might allow for higher-res timers in FF79+?
 See bottom of https://developer.mozilla.org/en-US/docs/Web/API/Performance/now):

 ```
 Cross-Origin-Opener-Policy: same-origin